securifera/reverge_collector/README.md

 ## 🎯 Overview

-**Waluigi** is a powerful, distributed security reconnaissance framework designed for red teamers, offensive security engineers, penetration testers, bug bounty hunters, and security researchers.
+**reverge_collector** is a powerful, distributed security reconnaissance framework designed for red teamers, offensive security engineers, penetration testers, bug bounty hunters, and security researchers.
 It acts as the collector component for the [reverge](https://www.reverge.io/) attack surface management tool.
-Built with Python and Luigi task orchestration, it provides automated, scalable scanning capabilities across multiple security tools and methodologies.
+Built with Python, it provides automated, scalable scanning capabilities across multiple security tools and methodologies.

 ### Key Highlights